Steering Information Utility in Key-Value Memory for Language Model Post-Training: InfoSteer

 \subsection{MLP Variants}

-When adapting methods for MLP variants like SwiGLU, used in models such as Qwen~\citep{bai2023qwentechnicalreport}, LLaMA~\citep{touvron2023llamaopenefficientfoundation}, and Gemma~\citep{gemmateam2024gemmaopenmodelsbased}, we focus on the input to the down projection.
+Modern LM architectures may include MLP variants that differ from the typical FFN.
+For example, when adapting methods for MLP variants like SwiGLU, used in models such as Qwen~\citep{bai2023qwentechnicalreport}, LLaMA~\citep{touvron2023llamaopenefficientfoundation}, and Gemma~\citep{gemmateam2024gemmaopenmodelsbased}, we focus on the input to the down projection.
 SwiGLU modifies the standard FFN as: